 Attempting Tranter’s Round, a 24-hour mountain running challenge in Scotland

 A resource with an account, photos and logistical information for people interested in Tranter’s Round, a 24-hour mountain running challenge to complete 18 Munros (Scottish mountains over 3,000ft high) above Glen Nevis in the West Highlands of Scotland.
-It includes the story of two failed attempts I’ve made so far, which have made me realise that, timing-wise, it’s perhaps out of my league.
-I’ll be trying again though.
+It includes the story of two failed attempts I’ve made so far along with a successful round, but which wasn’t within 24 hours.

 Devil’s Ridge on Sgurr a’Mhaim in the Mamores (part of Philip Tranter’s Round)